Catterick Military Railway: History

 Although serving soldiers and their families could use the stations at Richmond and Catterick Bridge, a direct service from Catterick Camp Centre station to railway station would run on Fridays as the Catterick Flyer.
 In 1951, a direct through train to Birmingham was introduced on a Friday afternoon, and though initially not heavily subscribed, the service continued throughout the early 1950s.
 By the end of the 1960s, the rolling stock used had "deteriorated", but it was looked upon by its users with some "affection" for the service that it provided.
-The prospect of the railway's closure led to questions in Parliament about patronage of the service and the financial renumeration of this to British Rail.
+The prospect of the railway's closure led to questions in Parliament about patronage of the service and the financial remuneration of this to British Rail.
 In 1963, 10,500 single, and 21,750 return railway warrants were issued, which led to takings of £96,000.

 In July 1957, the main station at Camp Centre was used as a disembarkation point for Queen Elizabeth II when she visited the camp in her role as commander-in-chief of three army regiments based at Catterick at that time.
 The last fare-paying passenger train to run on the branch from Catterick Camp Centre railway station was on 26 October 1964, though a connection to the base could still be made at Catterick Bridge station on the main branchline.

 The last train to run from Catterick Camp Centre railway station was on 8 December 1969.
 The line was closed completely in February 1970, and demolition began in July of the same year, with all lines being completely removed by October of the same year.
 After closure, whenever the Queen was visiting Catterick, the Royal Train would be stabled at railway station on the Wensleydale line.
 The Wensleydale Line was also used from 1996 onwards to transport armoured vehicles to and from the garrison by rail, rather than by road.
 The MoD invested £750,000 for the upgraded trackwork and offloading facilities at railway station.